Parwiz-Haqbien/E-commerce/README.md

 N/A

 ## Usage
-To use the Team Profile generator, run node.js to start up the backend application.
+To use the E-commerce, run node.js to start up the backend application.

 ## Contribution
 Made by Parwiz Haqbien